 Welcome to Year 1!

-Welcome back to another half term.
-We hope that you all enjoyed your festive break and that your child is ready to continue their learning with another exciting topic.
+Welcome back!
+We hope that you all enjoyed your half term break and that your child is ready to continue their learning with another exciting topic.

-Our theme this half term is ‘What’s the season?’
+Our theme this half term is ‘Who’s who at the zoo?’